SoumiaEl/TeleroboticsVR/README.md

 Telepresence, especially through the use of Virtual Reality (VR) and Augmented Reality (AR), represents a significant shift in the field of remote robot control.
 This modality has shown itself to be highly intuitive and effective, enabling a kind of telepresence that can be beneficial in various contexts, such as potentially hazardous environments for humans, enhancing teamwork, and manipulating remote objects with the help of robots.

+This repo will offer solutions to the latency issue by introducing a ROS-Unity simulation of a real teleoperation scenario.
+The objective is to explore new perspectives, evaluate potential methods, and acquaint oneself with emerging technologies that could potentially improve the quality of VR/AR telepresence.